Previous

 To install PhotoRobot Controls App on your computer, login to your PhotoRobot account and go to Downloads:

-Important: To make sure CAPP communicates with your camera properly, please close all other programs that connect to the camera.
-Also be sure to use a compatible camera.
-This includes recent Canon DSLRs and mirrorless camera models.
+Important: To ensure CAPP communicates with the camera properly, please close all other programs that connect to the camera.
+Also, be sure to use a compatible camera from the list of PhotoRobot compatible camera models.

 For CAPP to communicate with lighting, be sure to use compatible lights.
 These include two types of lights: strobe lights from FOMEI and Broncolor, and any type of LED lights with DMX support.